sam-m-ward/birdsnack/README.md

 This pipeline uses:

 1) [**SNooPy**](https://csp.obs.carnegiescience.edu/data/snpy) to apply K-corrections and Milky Way extinction corrections to SN Ia light curves.
-2) A 2D Gaussian process to interpolate rest-frame photometry to peak time
+2) A 2D Gaussian process to interpolate rest-frame photometry to peak time.
 3) A hierarchial Bayesian model to constrain population distributions in intrinsic and extrinsic components.

-To get started, build a new conda environment; see instructions in [**installation.txt**](https://github.com/sam-m-ward/birdsnack/blob/dev/installation.txt)
+To get started, build a new conda environment using instructions in [**installation.txt**](https://github.com/sam-m-ward/birdsnack/blob/dev/installation.txt).

 Check out [**demo_notebook.ipynb**](https://github.com/sam-m-ward/birdsnack/blob/dev/demo_notebook.ipynb) for a quick introduction to how Bird-Snack works.